yast/yast.github.io/doc/auto-pkg-submission.md

 ## Going Back Up the Build Dependency Chain

-When building the package succeded, the test suite ran successfully, and other checks (change log sanity check etc.) were also successful and the package version number was increased, the created RPMs are simply deleted (the purpose was just to check if building and tests were successful), and the tarball,
+When building the package succeeded, the test suite ran successfully, and other checks (change log sanity check etc.) were also successful and the package version number was increased, the created RPMs are simply deleted (the purpose was just to check if building and tests were successful), and the tarball,